 The basic method by which a person establishes and maintains a harmonious relationship with God has always been the same; it is just the method of administration that has changed throughout the centuries, in order to facilitate God's plan for the salvation of different people during different times and circumstances.

 It is evident that both the Sovereign God and the Creator God desire to have a harmonious relationship with humans in order to accomplish their goal of expanding the God Family.

-Once a person is given an opportunity for a personal relationship with God the Father and Jesus Christ then repents, is baptized, and receives the indwelling of the holy spirit there are several things that must be done in order to maintain this personal relationship and be assured that one will successfully obtain eternal life.
+Once a person who is given an opportunity for a personal relationship with God the Father and Jesus Christ repents, is baptized, and receives the indwelling of the holy spirit, there are several things that must be done in order to maintain this personal relationship and be assured that one will successfully obtain eternal life.

 Just as the question of eternal life is on the minds of people today, it was on the minds of people during Jesus' day:

 "And, behold, one came and said to him, Good Master, what good thing shall I do, that I may have eternal life?
 And he said to him, Why call you me good? there is none good but one, that is, God: but if you will enter into life, keep the commandments" (Matt.19:16-17 KJV).

 Why did Jesus tell this man to keep the Commandments?
 The answer is simple––the man had a choice.
 He could either obey God's law and gain eternal life or he could disobey and pay the penalty for disobedience (Rom.6:23).